avagin/avagin.github.io/how-fast-is-procfs.md

 CapBnd: 0000003fffffffff
 ```

-Now let’s run it for the same set of processes what we use for previous
+Now let’s run it for the same set of processes what we used earlier with procfs.
-experiments with procfs.

 ```
 $ time ./task_diag_all all  -c